Billiam2468/237-project-final/README.md

-# 237-project-final
+# 237 Final Project: COVID-19 Dashboard
+Our project allows the user to quickly obtain real-time US COVID-19 data for all 50 states, such as the number of cases, deaths, and vaccinations, all from the command line.
+The user can also look up data for a specific state.

-User stories completed:
+# User stories completed:

--Grabbing US and state JSON data from the covidactnow.org API
+-The user can view US and state JSON data from the covidactnow.org API from the terminal

--Grabbing specific data points from the state json files

--Printing out entire data set received

--Implement menu navigation on command line

--Some values and statistics are properly obtained

--Tests for making sure this grabbing of data is functional were written
+-The user can search for cases, deaths, and vaccinations for a specific state

+-The user can display data for all states in a table for cases, deaths, vaccinations, and all three at once

+-The user can continue to navigate data via a menu

+-The user is reprompted if an invalid input was recieved

-User stories to complete next iteration:
+# User stories to complete next iteration:

--Scrubbing user input

 -Grabbing more data points to be used